jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 This demonstrates what I described in my previous blog in the [Prototype Registry Allows More Granularity](https://jhumelsine.github.io/2025/12/23/prototype.html#prototype-registry-allows-more-granularity) section:
 >Prototype Registry would work well with [Composable Design Patterns](https://jhumelsine.github.io/2024/01/03/composable-design-patterns-basic-concepts.html), since their behavior is defined via the assembly of a set of objects.
 The named root of the assembled objects can be registered.

+**Key realization**: Anything that implements `Shape` is eligible to become a prototype whether it represents a leaf, a composite, or a previously acquired instance.
+Once composites become registrable prototypes, _complex shapes_ stop being special cases.
+They become named configurations.

+In the previous blog in the [Interpreter Grammar and Parser, Revisited](https://jhumelsine.github.io/2025/12/23/prototype.html#interpreter-grammar-and-parser-revisited) section, I mentioned __Variable/Function Names__ and __Class Names__ as two types of Alphanumerics in my Domain-Specific Language.
+I had managed them in two different registries at the time.
+I now realize that I could have probably managed them in one registry with a little care.

 ## Register Object Variances
 The _Olympic Rings_ insight opened new ideas in my mind.
 The Prototype Regisry doesn't mandate exactly one registered object for each `RegisteredBreeder`.
 The registered _Olympic Rings_ object isn't even a `RegisteredBreeder`.
 It's a `Shapes`, which extendes `Shape`.
 The reason I can register the _Olympic Rings_ object is because the Prototype Registry registers `Shape` objects by name, and almost every object instance in this design is a `Shape`.